 - Navigate to the DC Amsterdam page below the Safety Stock Estimation page.

-It contains a histogram, showing the amount of safety stock required in certain % of time.
+It contains a histogram, showing how often a certain amount of safety stock is required.

 - In the same way observe the offered data for DC Nijmegen and DC Rotterdam.